cal-itp/data-infra/docs/intro.md

 # Data Services Documentation

 Welcome to Cal-ITP's data services documentation!

 This resource serves as an opportunity to learn more about how the data services team works.

-Us the links below to access dedicated chapters for the following users:
+Use the links below to access dedicated chapters for the following users:

 * [Analysts](analysts-welcome)
 * [[WIP] Project Leads](project-leads)